 As an indie author, are you often confused about how to punctuate character speech and dialogue in fiction?

-Are you unclear about what constitutes a dialogue tag?
+Are you unclear about the difference between a dialogue tag and an action tag?

 Do you sometimes get stuck, wondering where the comma(s) need to go?

 If so, this blog will help!
 Read on to learn how to punctuate character speech and dialogue in fiction, and why it matters to your readers.

 Why does character speech and dialogue need to be punctuated?

 Character speech and dialogue needs to be punctuated to make it clear that a character is speaking, or that two (or more) characters are having a conversation or talking aloud.
 If it’s not clear, your readers will end up confused, and no author wants that, especially as the consequences of confusing readers may include them: